Updated: Sep 28

 It appears that at least some devs are aware of these problems and make attempts to rectify them.
 Unfortunately, these attempts to overcome these quirks often involve introducing yet more quirks.

 A common example involves making the NPC you are escorting nigh-invulnerable.
 Whilst this will stop the NPC from getting themselves killed, it is a fudge that breaks immersion.
 (If the NPC is invulnerable, shouldn’t they be escorting you?)
-Alyx Vance in Half-Life 2 and its episodes are a good example of this.
+Alyx Vance in Half-Life 2 and its episodes is a good example of this.

 In stealth games, devs may code it so that enemy NPCs do not react to your escortee, instead reacting only to you.
 This prevents the frustration that would arise from your charge giving your location away by doing something stupid, like talking or using a flashlight.
 Although this works, it too is something of a fudge and can wreck immersion by feeling ‘gamey’.
 The Last of Us Part II has recently been criticised for this.